RaniaSalama/DynamicGraphVisualizationTool/Readme -Jar.txt

-Go to cmd jars folder.
+Open command line and Go to "jars" folder.
 1- Top changing vertices and its variations:
 	Top Changing Vertices + BFS:
 		For each vertex, calculate the following change measure: